luciano-fiandesio/beanborg/tutorial/README.md

 ```
 summary:

 csv tx count:         4
 imported:             4
 tx already present:   0
-ignored by rule 	    0
+ignored by rule:      0
 error:                0
 ```

 Each row in the CSV file is matched against the `account.rules` file, and if the `counterparty` index matches the first part of the expression (e.g. `Fresh Food`), the second leg of the transaction is replaced with the propert Expenses category, in this case `Expenses:Groceries`.

-The `UK0000001444555.ldg` should now contains the four transactions from the CVS file and both "sides" of the transaction should be correctly set - except for one transaction: the cash withdrawal from bank of Mars.
+The `UK0000001444555.ldg` should now contain the 4 transactions from the CVS file and both "sides" of the transaction should be correctly set - except for one transaction: the cash withdrawal from bank of Mars.
 We will see how to correctly categorize this transaction as well.

 Running the same script again `bb_import.csv -f config/eagle.yaml` will trigger the automatic duplication detection mechanism:

 ```
 summary:

 csv tx count:         4
 imported:             0
 tx already present:   4
-ignored by rule 	    0
+ignored by rule:      0
 error:                0
 ```

-Note `tx already present` is set to `4` and `imported` is set to `0`.
+Note that the value of `tx already present` is `4` and `imported` is set to `0`.

 At this time, Beanborg does not support executing the rules without importing the data.
 In order to show how to import the cash withdrawal entry from our sample bank file, we need to delete and recreate the sample ledger file: